Senths02/portfolio/src/content/watch-party-data.md

 >\#UX \#UI \#VisualDesign \#UXA \#InformationDesign

-## Overseeing craft and deliverables
+### Overseeing craft and deliverables
 When the UX Designer overseeing craft and deliverables had to temporarily leave the project, I was asked to fill in.

-My role involved making improvements to the experience.
-I also maintained consistency across several work streams, and supported collaboration.
+My role involved making improvements to the experience, maintaining consistency across work streams, and supporting collaboration.

 ![Conveying complexity](images/watch-party-data/conveying_complexity.png)